-The goal of completing a bachelor's (BA) thesis is to learn to independently write an scientific paper that addresses a specific research question.
-At our Institute, this implies the following: Finding a phenomenon that needs explanation; deriving a research question from this situation; coming up with three possible explanations; and finally applying these three explanations to the phenomenon to adjudicate which of them is the most convincing explanation.
+The goal of completing a Bachelor's Thesis is to learn writing a scientific paper that addresses a specific research question.
+At our Institute, this implies the following: 1.
+Finding a phenomenon that needs explanation and deriving a research question from this situation; 2. coming up with three possible explanations; and 3. applying these three explanations to the phenomenon to adjudicate which of them is the most convincing explanation.
+Why are we requiring these components?
+Because most analysis tasks require you to identify multiple potential explanations and then analyzing which of these is best (for examples, see here or here.)

 Writing a BA thesis is required to obtain your BA degree.
 However, we hope to provide you with the motivation and the tools to write an oustanding thesis.
-We aim to help you write a thesis that fulfills your degree requirements and serves as a strong writing sample to help you obtain your first job.
+Specifically, we aim to help you write a thesis that can serve as a strong writing sample for future applications.

-You can propose a topic of your choice or select a topic suggested by a supervisor at the Institute for International Political Economy.
-The official language of our Institute is English but it is sometimes possible to write a thesis in German.
+You can propose a topic of your choice or select a topic suggested by the Institute for International Political Economy.
+Feel free to get inspired by the list of potential thesis topics.
+The official language of our Institute is English, but it is sometimes possible to write a thesis in German.